32 Chews is a travelogue about driving across America after months of isolation during the COVID-19 pandemic.

-During COVID lock down, Gwenn and I got hooked on watching travel vloggers on YouTube.
-We enjoyed being able to virtually adventure, even though we weren’t going anywhere at the time, and that inspired me to document our road trip so that other people could adventure with us.
+At the same time, Gwenn and I got hooked on watching YouTube travel vloggers.
+We enjoyed being able to virtually adventure, even though we weren’t going out much at all, and that inspired me to document our road trip so that other home-bound people could travel along with us.

 Chewing your food 32 times (mastication) inspires you to slow down, taste all the flavors, and digest nutrients efficiently.
 It’s fun, try it!

-While Horace Fletcher had an influence on our daily travels, the big inspiration came from the following YouTube video makers:
+While Horace Fletcher had an influence on our travels, the real inspiration came from the following video makers:

 - Nomadic Noms